lucagrementieri/tfkeras-template/README.md

-# PyTorch Template
+# Tensorflow Template

-Code and documentation template for PyTorch research projects.
+Code and documentation template for Tensorflow research projects.
-This repository is intended to be cloned at the beginning of any new research deep learning project based on PyTorch.
+This repository is intended to be cloned at the beginning of any new research deep learning project based on Tensorflow.

 ## Getting Started